Mark44928/neoneofetch/.github/ISSUE_TEMPLATE.md

 ## Verbose log

-1. Run `neoneofetch -vv 2> neofetchlog`
+1. Run `neoneofetch -vv 2> neoneofetchlog`
-2. Upload the contents of `neofetchlog` to pastebin, gist or equivalent.
+2. Upload the contents of `neoneofetchlog` to pastebin, gist or equivalent.